Police: Minnesota officer meant to draw Taser, not handgun

 “We’re going to do everything we can to ensure that justice is done and our communities are made whole,” he said.

-The National Guard was activated, and Brooklyn Center Mayor Mike Elliott announced a curfew that expired shortly before daybreak.

-Police said Brooklyn Center officers wear body cameras, which they believe were activated during the traffic stop.
+Gov. Tim Walz announced a curfew from 7 p.m.
+Monday until 6 a.m.
+Tuesday for three counties that include Brooklyn Center, Minneapolis and the capital of St. Paul.
+The governor warned anyone who chooses to “exploit these tragedies” with violence “can rest assured that the largest police presence in Minnesota history” will be prepared to arrest law breakers.

+At least a half-dozen businesses began boarding up their windows along Minneapolis’ Lake Street, the scene of some of the most intense violence after Floyd’s death.
+National Guard vehicles were deployed to a few major intersections, and a handful of soldiers in camouflage, some carrying assault-style weapons, could also be seen.
+Several professional sports teams in Minneapolis called off games because of safety concerns.

-The trial of Derek Chauvin, the former Minneapolis officer charged in Floyd’s death,continued Monday.
+The trial of Derek Chauvin, the former Minneapolis officer charged in Floyd’s death, continued Monday.
 Floyd, a Black man, died May 25 after Chauvin, who is white, pressed his knee against Floyd’s neck.
 Prosecutors say Floyd was pinned for 9 minutes, 29 seconds.

-More National Guard members and state law enforcement personnel were to be deployed around the Twin Cities and in Brooklyn Center in addition to teams already in place for Chauvin’s trial at the Hennepin County courthouse in Minneapolis, Harrington said.

-There was no visible increase in the already high security presence on Monday morning outside the courthouse, which was fortified ahead of Chauvin’s trial with tall fencing topped with barbed wire and coils of razor wire between the fences and concrete barriers.
-National Guard troops with military vehicles, sheriff’s deputies and county security guards continued to stand watch.
+The judge in that case refused Monday to sequester the jury after a defense attorney argued that the panel could be influenced by the prospect of what might happen as a result of their verdict.

+Associated Press writers Scott Bauer in Madison, Wisconsin, Tim Sullivan in Minneapolis and Jonathan Lemire in Washington contributed to this report.

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.